HilthonTT/MoonMQ/README.md

 second, different group on one connection is rejected with `GROUP_CONFLICT`.

-> Note: `JOIN_GROUP` hands back the partitions a member owns, but `FETCH` /
-> `SUBSCRIBE` still consume every partition of a subscribed topic — honoring
-> the assignment (each member reading only its partitions) is the natural
-> next step and isn't wired yet.
+`JOIN_GROUP` hands back the partitions a member owns, and `FETCH` / `SUBSCRIBE` **honor that assignment**: each member reads only its assigned partitions, so a topic's partitions are divided across the group instead of every member draining every one.
+The broker re-derives the live assignment before each poll (`Server:_apply_group_assignment` → `Consumer:set_assignment`), so a rebalance — a member joining, leaving, or being reaped — takes effect on the member's next fetch without pushing a new assignment frame.
+A member the coordinator has evicted is pinned to "own nothing" until it re-joins, and a consumer that leaves its group reverts to reading every subscribed partition.

 ## Interactive console (MQL)